hindercanrun/OpenAssetTools/README.md

 Building OAT requires Git to be installed on your machine and to be in your PATH.
 This project uses Premake to generate project files depending on your platform.

-Note: The first time setting up will clone any submodules with git so the first initialization might take a bit.
+Note: The first time setting up will clone any submodules with Git so the first initialization might take a bit.

 ## Documentation & Examples

 The documentation can be found on the [OpenAssetTools.dev page](https://openassettools.dev).
-It is hosted on Github Pages and its source can be found in the [OAT Docs Repository](https://github.com/OpenAssetTools/Docs).
+It is hosted on GitHub Pages and its source can be found in the [OAT Docs Repository](https://github.com/OpenAssetTools/Docs).

 For examples of mods that can be built with OAT, you can either look into the [docs folder](docs/example) for some (currently very barebones) examples or check out one of the following projects that are using OAT: